amazingandyyy/open-list/README.md

 ### WSJ Tech News Briefing Podcast

-The most precise piece of tech news informations, gives me a brief overview of what happened and what to catch in the teanding.
+The most precise piece of tech news informations, gives me a brief overview of what happened and what to catch in the tech world.

 ### The Pitch Podcast